-Redwood tables, mantels and other furnishings are a beautiful addition to any home.
+Redwood tables, mantels, and other furnishings are a beautiful addition to any home.
 Whether your redwood furniture is an antique that’s been in the family for years or a brand new purchase, it’s likely to remain a cherished heirloom for generations to come.
-With proper care and maintenance, you can easily keep your redwood furniture in good condition for many years.
+With proper redwood furniture care and maintenance, you can easily keep your piece in good condition for many years.
 Our clients often ask us about the best way to finish and care for their new redwood table or mantel.
-In this blog post, we’ll answer some common questions about redwood care and maintenance.
+In this blog post, we’ll answer some common questions about redwood furniture care and maintenance.

 The Best Finish for Redwood

 The best way to keep your redwood furniture looking like new will depend in part on its finish.
 We’ve discussed how to finish redwood in several previous blog posts.
 You can find some helpful information there if you’re starting with a raw and unfinished slab.
 Check out our previous posts on sanding redwood, finishing redwood, and recommended finish types for more information.